 and forget to continue the line using the

 \ character, for example.

 FROM alpine:latest RUN apk --no-cache add ca-certificates WORKDIR /root/ COPY app .
 CMD ["./app"]

-#!/bin/sh echo Building alexellis2/href-counter:build docker build --build-arg https_proxy=$https_proxy --build-arg http_proxy=$http_proxy \ -t alexellis2/href-counter:build . -f Dockerfile.build docker create --name extract alexellis2/href-counter:build docker cp extract:/go/src/github.com/alexellis/href-counter/app ./app docker rm -f extract echo Building alexellis2/href-counter:latest docker build --no-cache -t alexellis2/href-counter:latest . rm ./app
+#!/bin/sh echo Building alexellis2/href-counter:build docker build --build-arg https_proxy=$https_proxy --build-arg http_proxy=$http_proxy \ -t alexellis2/href-counter:build . -f Dockerfile.build docker container create --name extract alexellis2/href-counter:build docker container cp extract:/go/src/github.com/alexellis/href-counter/app ./app docker container rm -f extract echo Building alexellis2/href-counter:latest docker build --no-cache -t alexellis2/href-counter:latest . rm ./app

 When you run the

 build.sh script, it needs to build the first image, create